Study Destination

 3 years (6 semesters)

-• In-depth clinical subjects and hands-on training in hospital settings.
+In-depth clinical subjects and hands-on hospital training.
+Ends with the Second Medical Examination.

 1 year

-• Required if you don’t already have C1-level German proficiency.
+Required if you do not already hold C1-level German proficiency.

 Top Universities for MBBS in Germany